stephenlawson/django_portfolio/README.md

 ### To-Do-List Challenge

 This application was created because I can be very forgetful sometimes.
-Wit this application users can make their own account and keep track of their own to-do-list.
+With this application users can make their own account and keep track of their own to-do-list.
 They can create, read, update, and delete items as they wish.
 They may also mark items as complete but still visible if they wish.

 ### To-Do-List Screenshots